sarahkmccoy/unit_plan-Game-Design-in-Snap-/README.md

 ---

 ### Resources
-snap.berkeley.edu
+#snap.berkeley.edu
-"Games for Change" Curriculum (https://gamesforchange.org/studentchallenge/teachers-resources/) "Coding Games in Scratch" by Jon Woodcock
+#"Games for Change" Curriculum (https://gamesforchange.org/studentchallenge/teachers-resources/)
+#"Coding Games in Scratch" by Jon Woodcock
-BJC curriculum (bjc.edc.org)
+#BJC curriculum (bjc.edc.org)

 ---

 ### Lessons
-Total length: 2-3 Weeks
+#Total length: 2-3 Weeks

-Folder with all lessons in google doc form:  https://drive.google.com/drive/folders/1-l9-JdSxMRznfCPocolEh-w9p44me85p?usp=sharing
+#Folder with all lessons in google doc form:  https://drive.google.com/drive/folders/1-l9-JdSxMRznfCPocolEh-w9p44me85p?usp=sharing

-1. Exploring the elements of video game (1 day)
+#1.
+Exploring the elements of video game (1 day)
-2. Code a simple game (Star Hunter) to see how some basic interactions are created (2 days).
+#2.
+Code a simple game (Star Hunter) to see how some basic interactions are created (2 days).
 Explain the code, test and debug.
-3. Mouse control, using a score variable, and 3 different jumping mechanics.
+#3.
+Mouse control, using a score variable, and 3 different jumping mechanics.
 Create a very simple game.
 Explain, test, debug.
 (2 days)
-4. Shooting mechanics and creating and ending a very simple game.
+#4.
+Shooting mechanics and creating and ending a very simple game.
 Explain, test, debug.
 (2 days)
-5. Hitting Mechanics with two players.
+#5.
+Hitting Mechanics with two players.
 Prompt for and use names (user input).
 Complete a simple game script incorporating multiple movements options.(1 day)
-6. Maze mechanics and using a timer.
+#6.
+Maze mechanics and using a timer.
 (1 day)
-7. Project/Assessment:  Code your own video game!
+#7.
+Project/Assessment:  Code your own video game!
 (3-5 days)

 ---

 ### Assessments
-1. Each day has a google doc with questions for the students to answer, and coding exercises in most cases
+#1.
+Each day has a google doc with questions for the students to answer, and coding exercises in most cases
-2. The final assessment is for them to create their own video game.
+#2.
+The final assessment is for them to create their own video game.

 ---